We have a problem.

 This iterative process allows us to evaluate, then redesign (or reiterate) our programs based on our findings.

-We’ve spent the last seven years developing an evidence-based model for youth-led mental health promotion and prevention activities that remains safe and effective.
+We’ve developed an evidence-based model for youth-led mental health promotion and prevention activities that remains safe and effective.
 Our iterative evaluation process keeps our programs responsive to young people and their communities.
-And to back this all up, renowned psychiatrists Drs.
-David Goldbloom and Paul Kurdyak of the Centre for Addiction and Mental Health review all program changes to ensure our work stays safe and continues to accomplish our goals.
+And to back this all up, the mental health advisors on our Board of Directors review all program changes to ensure our work stays safe and continues to accomplish our goals.